 Updates on licenses can be found below:

-Foreign owned companies and representative offices are permitted to employ foreign workers.
+Foreign-owned companies and representative offices are permitted to employ foreign workers.
 Every foreigner who is to be employed, they are required to secure a work visa and a stay permit (KITAS).

 Complete guidance and the latest updates on foreign employment in Indonesia can be found below:

-Recruiting employees, both foreign and local, can be costly and time consuming, not to mention challenging, since an in-depth understanding of labour laws and payroll regulations is a must.
+Recruiting employees, both foreign and local, can be costly and time-consuming, not to mention challenging, since an in-depth understanding of labor laws and payroll regulations is a must.
 What is more, to ensure that you recruit only the most qualified candidates, an employee background check is something you want to consider.

 Solutions to tackle recruitment challenges can be found below:

 Now that your business is up and ready to run, your main focus should be on developing strategies to gain market presence, boost your brand, provide quality products and/or services to satisfy customers and earn profits, among others.

 As such, focusing on non-generating tasks like accounting, tax filing and reporting and payroll processing is not necessary.
 They can be outsourced to experienced and knowledgeable specialists who know what they are doing.
 When outsourcing your business tasks, you can rest assured that all deadlines are met and compliance is fulfilled at all times, thus ensuring seamless business operations in Indonesia.

 There are plenty of business tasks that you can outsource in Indonesia with the most important ones are as follows: